dtcenter/MET/met/docs/Users_Guide/masking.rst

 Required arguments for gen_vx_mask

-1. The input_file argument is a gridded data file which specifies the grid definition for the domain over which the masking bitmap is to be defined.
+1.The input_grid argument defines the input grid as a named grid, the path to a gridded data file, or an explicit grid specification string.
 If output from gen_vx_mask, automatically read mask data as the input_field.

    2. The mask_file argument defines the masking information, see below.